 It’s nothing like the rest of the house

-I don’t know why I’ve always done things this way, but I’ve always decorated in a way that would suite everyone who could potentially enjoy the space.
+I don’t know why I’ve always done things this way, but I’ve always decorated in a way that would suit everyone who could potentially enjoy the space.
 Everything seems so generic.
 I’m working on changing that in the rest of the house, but I didn’t want to do the same in this room.
 I’ve got Superman and Wonder Woman in one corner.
-Strongman trophy’s and medals in another.
-In between there are love poems by Pablo Neruda and some of my favourite books like, Things I Would Like to do with You and The Great Gatsby.
+Strongman trophies and medals in another.
+In between, there are love poems by Pablo Neruda and some of my favourite books like Things I Would Like to do with You and The Great Gatsby.
 It’s such a strange collection, but that doesn’t matter.
 It’s there just to fuel my fire.
 Nobody else’s.
 It’s my little bubble.
 My escape.
 And I’m okay with getting lost in the madness.

 It’s already inspiring me

 It’s been maybe 36 hours since I have set it up, and I’m already obsessed!
 I have been upstairs all day working on all kinds of things.
 I’ve managed to plan out my entire week for my Back to Basics Whole Food Challenge.
-(We’re already on week two by the way and the ladies are already killin’ it.
-So, if you’re not part of it…you totally missed out. 😉 ) I’ve communicated back and fourth with some one on one clients.
+(We’re already in week two by the way and the ladies are already killin’ it.
+So, if you’re not part of it…you totally missed out. 😉 ) I’ve communicated back and forth with someone on one client.
 I have planned out my training for the week, and now managed to wrap up this blog post!
 Did I mention that in between that I went to the flea market to pick up new records?
 I cooked brunch, prepped tomorrow’s lunch, made dinner AND did some laundry?
 Lies.
 I totally didn’t do laundry.
 Sigh.
-But I only need one pair of knickers for tomorrow and one over the shoulder boulder holder should do it.
+But I only need one pair of knickers for tomorrow, and one over the shoulder boulder holder should do it.
 So it’s fine.
 Totally fine.
 The point is I’m feeling organized and on the ball dammit!
 And that’s something to get excited about!

 It took me a long time to make this happen.
-I’m fortunate to have the space, and I know that may not be the case for everyone.
-But I truly believe it is worth your time and effort to find a corner in your home to make yours.
+I’m fortunate to have my space, and I know that may not be the case for everyone.
+But I genuinely believe it is worth your time and effort to find a corner in your home to make yours.
 A corner to create.
 Maybe you just want to read or a space to listen to your favourite music.
 Julie London has been keeping me company through this entire post.
 She might not do it for you, but maybe Kanye will?
-I hate that guy, but certainly won’t judge.
+I hate that guy but certainly won’t judge.
 Anyway, I just think it’s incredibly important to create a space that brings you joy.
-And if I have inspired just one of you to make the effort, I’ll be happy.
+And if I have inspired only one of you to make an effort, I’ll be happy.